24 AUG 2018

 Examples:

-John was running from the bad guy. ß passive verbs, telling
+running from the bad guy. ß passive verbs, telling

-John ran from the bad guy.
+John ran from the bad guy. ß weak verb, telling

-ß weak verb, telling
+John ran from the bad guy. ß weak verb, telling

-John raced from the scene. ß stronger verb, telling
+from the scene. ß stronger verb, telling

-Active/Showing: The villain’s footsteps thundered across the quiet parking lot.
-John glanced over his shoulder…
+The villain’s footsteps thundered across the quiet parking lot.

 To further increase tension the writer may revise: John glances over his shoulder, smashes (strong verb) into a parked car, and then plunges (strong verb) onto the wet pavement